 I've been a consultant since early 2002.
-During my career, I joined teams of all sizes to help them develop software for their customers.
+During the years, I've joined teams of all sizes to help them develop software for their customers.

 I'm a strong believer in continuous improvement.
 I'm always on the lookout for new things to learn that will help me get better at what I do.
 Once I learn something, I love sharing that knowledge with others.
 In fact, I made teaching and mentoring my mission.